jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 ## Abstract:
 - The paper introduce security testing inrelated with cyber-security.
 - The paper also discuss about types of security testing and
-- Dicussing Using Software Testing Life Cycle, and Software Requirement Analyst.
-Using Software Testing Life Cycle, and Software Requirement Analyst as an approach to Penetration Testing
+- Dicussion of Software Testing Life Cycle (STLC), and Software Requirement Analyst.
+- Dicussion of using Software Testing Life Cycle, and Software Requirement Analyst as an approach to Penetration Testing
--
+- A Use case of simulating Man-In-The-Middle Attack on a system, and the tools that can be used in an Man-In-The-Middle Attack (Python, Kali Linux, Web Application)
+- Overview of Penetration Testing Methods and its related work

 ## Introduction: